-The law school gives students the opportunity to (1) study during the summer in Mexico or Lithuania or (2) study for a full semester through exchange programs in Australia, Denmark, France, Germany, or Lithuania.
+The law school gives students the opportunity to study during the summer in Mexico or Lithuania, or study for a full semester through exchange programs in Australia, Denmark, France, Germany, and Lithuania.
 These programs are offered under the direction of professors from Texas Tech as well as professors, practitioners, and jurists from around the globe.
 Students also may develop their own customized semester abroad program at many other law schools around the world.